|

 For errors larger than ~1/15 wave RMS, and smaller than 1/5 wave RMS,

-another simple empirical approximation S~1-10ω1.5
+a simple empirical approximation S~1-10ω1.5

 gives slightly less accurate result than Mahajan's approximation for